 발바닥 통증 까치발해도 좋아요

-Push the wall with one foot removed
+Pushing against a wall with one foot out

 Plantar fascia massage